snoopycheng/combine_pdf/README.md

-To combine two PDF files.
+To combine two or more PDF files.

 For environment settings, please refer to requirements.txt.